TaitoUnited/taito-cli/docs/tutorial/01-setting-up-infrastructure.md

 ### 1.1.
 Install or upgrade taito-cli

-See [installation instructions](https://github.com/TaitoUnited/taito-cli#installation).
+See the [installation instructions](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/02-installation.md) of the taito-cli manual.
 If you have already installed taito-cli, you can upgrade it with `taito --upgrade`.

 ### 1.2.
-Set up cloud environment, Kubernetes, PostgreSQL and CI/CD pipeline
+Set up cloud environment, Kubernetes, database cluster and CI/CD pipeline

 Taito-cli is designed to be infrastructure agnostic.
 That is, the same taito-cli commands can be used in any project no matter the technology or infrastructure.
-These exercises, however, are based on a project template that requires Kubernetes, PostgreSQL, S3 compatible storage buckets and a CI/CD pipeline that is supported by one of the taito-cli plugins.
-If you don't have an existing infrastructure that provides these already, you can easily set them up by creating a new **taito zone** based on examples that are located in [examples/zones](https://github.com/TaitoUnited/taito-cli/tree/master/examples).
+These exercises, however, are based on a project template that requires Kubernetes, PostgreSQL, S3 compatible storage bucket and a CI/CD pipeline that is supported by one of the taito-cli plugins.
+If you don't have an existing infrastructure that provides these already, you can easily set them up by creating a new **taito zone** based on examples that are located in [taito-cli/examples/zones](https://github.com/TaitoUnited/taito-cli/tree/master/examples).

 You can create a taito zone based on the Google Cloud example with the following commands.
 Replace `EDIT` with your favorite editor.